 The BOC has concluded that, in general, the Company’s GCG practices are being implemented effectively.
 However, within the dynamic development of the business environment, it is inevitable that the Company’s risk exposures might increase.
 The BOC continues advising the BOD to address any incompliance identified during the year and to adjust and strengthen the Company’s internal control and risk management systems going forward.

 Changes In The Composition Of Board Of Commissioners

-- Bunjamin J. Mailool as Commissioner.
-Bunjamin has served as the Company’s President Director since 2001 and his leadership and knowledge about MPPA would certainly strengthen the BOC in performing supervisory duties
+- Appointed and affirmed Fendi Santoso as Commissioner in AGMS (June 2020).
+Fendi has previously served as the Company’s Finance Director and CFO since 2017 and his leadership and knowledge about MPPA would certainly strengthen the BOC in performing supervisory duties.

-The remaining members of the BOC in 2019 consisted of me, John Bellis, as the Independent President Commissioner, Roy Mandey, William Travis Saucer, Chua Siang Hwee (Jeffrey), John Riady, Liu Wai Ling and Hendry Liando.
-As we enter 2020, the BOC will continue to move the Company to higher levels of GCG practices.
+The remaining members of the BOC in 2020 consisted of me, John Bellis, as the Independent President Commissioner, John Riady and Rudy Ramawy.
+As we enter 2021, the BOC will continue to move the Company to higher levels of GCG practices.

-Indonesia is expected to have a better prospect in 2020 with a more conducive market outlook.
-The demographic and socio-economic trends, including young, growing and increasingly urbanised population and expanding middle class, signal the potential for sustained consumption growth in the medium to long term.
+The demographic, socio-economic trends and increasingly urbanised population and expanding middle class, signal the potential for sustained consumption growth in the medium to long term.
 MPPA is well-positioned to capture its potentials when consumer spending recovers.

-For the coming year, Management proposes to maintain the strategic business focus in maximising the value proposition in consumer retailing as well as continuing to control costs.
+For the coming year, Management proposes to maintain the strategic business focus in maximising the value proposition in consumer retailing, continuing to control costs and developing further its omnichannel strategy.
 Management will also continue to explore opportunities to improve the overall business efficiency and profitability.